martinmoscovich/posts/Javascript Debugging - Part III.md

  - ```debug()```: alias for ```log()```
  - ```verbose()```: a finer detail level (aka *trace*) than debug.

-Also, something I found very useful in order technologies (eg: junit in Java) is the ability to get extra information when logging an error, so in this library, the ```error()``` method is overloaded.
+Also, something I found very useful in order technologies (eg: JUnit in Java) is the ability to get extra information when logging an error, so in this library, the ```error()``` method is overloaded.
 You can continue to send only a message, but you can also send an JavaScript error (or a message AND an error) and you'll get the stacktrace.

 A picture is worth a thousand words, so compare the difference.